 Normal gastrointestinal motility is designed to effectively move food and other materials through the tract.
 However, some disorders disrupt those tightly coordinated series of events, causing delayed or suppressed movement of food and bacteria.

-- Scleroderma – type of autoimmune disease that involve the hardening and tightening of the skin
+- Scleroderma – a type of autoimmune disease that involve the hardening and tightening of the skin

-- Gastroparesis – disorder of delayed gastric emptying
+- Gastroparesis – a disorder of delayed gastric emptying

 - Enteropathy – malabsorption syndrome characterized by inflammation of the small intestine and the loss of microvilli structure.

 - Proton-pump Inhibitors – increases bacterial colonization in the duodenum and slows intestinal transit.
 This is one reason why it is important to use the best probiotics for SIBO natural treatment.